 However, when I followed these three simple steps, be passionate, avoid distractions and focus, I became good at studying sociology, really good.

-How can you become good at studying sociology?
+How can you become good at studying?